-vii.
-A description of how the requirements to obtain information in 40 CFR 503.12(e)(2) are met.
+(vii) A description of how the requirements to obtain information in 40 CFR 503.12(e)(2) are met.

 SECTION III.
-REQUIREMENTS SPECIFIC TO BULK OR BAGGED SEWAGE SLUDGE MEETING POLLUTANT CONCENTRATIONS IN TABLE 3 AND CLASS A PATHOGEN REDUCTION REQUIREMENTS
+REQUIREMENTS SPECIFIC TO BULK OR BAGGED SEWAGE SLUDGE MEETING POLLUTANT CONCENTRATIONS IN TABLE 3 AND CLASS A PATHOGEN REDUCTION REQUIREMENTS AND ONE OF THE VECTOR ATTRACTION REDUCTION ALTERNATIVES 1-8

-For those permittees with sludge that contains concentrations of pollutants below those pollutant limits listed in Table 3 for bulk or bagged (containerized) sewage sludge and also meet the Class A pathogen reduction requirements, the following conditions apply (Note: All bagged sewage sludge must be treated by Class A pathogen reduction requirements.):

-Pollutant limits - The concentration of the pollutants in the municipal sewage sludge is at or below the values listed.
+- A. For those permittees with sludge that contains concentrations of pollutants below those pollutant limits listed in Table 3 for bulk or bagged (containerized) sewage sludge, meets the Class A pathogen reduction requirements, and also one of the vector attraction reduction alternative 1-8, the following conditions apply (Note: All bagged sewage sludge must be treated by Class A pathogen reduction requirements.): - 1.
+Pollutant limits The concentration of the pollutants in the municipal sewage sludge is at or below the values listed.